caitlingrasso/empowered-nca-II/README.md

 [Caitlin Grasso and Josh Bongard (2023). *Selection for short-term empowerment accelerates the evolution of homeostatic neural cellular automata.*](https://arxiv.org/abs/2305.15220)</br>

+Note: The arxiv version of this paper contains corrections to the methods as well as updated figures with new data from evolution with an increased population size.
+Please refer to arxiv (linked above) for the most up-to-date version of the paper.

 ## Structure

 - `main.py` - launches an evolutionary algorithm that performs bi- or tri-objective search of NCA capable of morphogenesis.
 Specify the parameters of the EA as command line input.
 For example: